llm-d-incubation/llm-d-rl/README-llmd.md

 The inference router (llm-d inference scheduler) selects the optimal vLLM pod for each request using prefix-cache hit rate and load metrics.
 Weight sync operations always go directly to each pod.

+### Pool design

+The rollout controller uses a single `EnginePool` for both concerns:

+- **Generation routing** — when `--router-url` is set, all `/v1/generate` requests are forwarded to the gateway.
+The controller never picks a pod for generation.
+- **Weight sync** — the controller's Kubernetes pod watcher independently discovers engine pods by label selector (`--engine-selector`) and talks directly to each one for pause/update_weights/resume.

+The two paths are decoupled: the gateway handles routing; the controller handles weight sync.

 ## Prerequisites

 ### Cluster-level (once per cluster)